deepdesai34/Fleetio/Fleetio/README.md

 ## Basic Implementations

 ### 1. Created Pagination on Main View:
--Vehicles Data pulled with all required info displayed -When use scrolls all the way down the table and pulls, a Spinner will appear at the bottom and new paginated data will load
+- Vehicles Data pulled with all required info displayed
+- When use scrolls all the way down the table and pulls, a Spinner will appear at the bottom and new paginated data will load

 ### 2. Display functional map based on current vehicle location, with a pin.
 This is displayed on the details page when user selects a row